BashirMohammad/RAGuide/_sources/Chapter1.md

 ## Introduction

 This document serves multiple purposes.
 As an onboarding guide for new research assistants, its aim is to introduce the research tools I use and how to get started with these tools.
 I also try to describe a standard for good research habits.
-As a reference manual, this document serves as a resource and first line of defense for when questions arise.
+As a reference manual, this document serves as a resource and first line of defense when questions arise.

 ### How To Use This Manual